heyjiani/scheduler/README.md

 Components were built and tested in a _Storybook_ environment.
 Unit/Integration testing was done in _Jest_, and end-to-end testing was done in _Cypress_.

+This project was built as part of my learnings at [LighthouseLabs](https://www.lighthouselabs.ca/).

 ## Built With

 * [React.js](https://reactjs.org/)